fummicc1/Viary/README.md

 # Viary

-Viary is a voicy diary application with automatic sentiment analyze feature.
+Viary is a voicy diary application with automatic sentiment analysis feature.

 For now, we support english and japanese language.